top of page

 What is your THERAPY?

-The 90 days came and I read the journal.
-Not only was I horrified by the way I let people treat me but was horrified I put up with it for so long.
-I knew right then the game is changing, and I would never look back.
-I knew right then that writing was my THERAPY!
-To which brought me to write a book.
-Never did I think I would do something like that and here I was writing my own book!
-The experience was extremely hard and very cathartic to which was also my THERAPY.
-I went so many years of my life without an outlet, I would hold everything in and just think to myself it will just go away.
-I think as humans we hope that is the outcome when something bad happens or we need to deal with something difficult.
-I am writing this so you can ask yourself, what is your THERAPY?
-What makes you feel better when you are going through something stressful?
-What makes you say to yourself I need to do this better or remove negativity from your life?
-I was shocked that writing turned my life in such a positive direction.
-I say that because I never thought writing would help me.
-When it comes to THERAPY, I know a lot of people say “oh, I don’t need it, I’m fine.”
-I said the same thing!
-I believe you must give everything a chance and then you can decide what is best for you.
-Writing gave me a different outlook on my life, I had a different light about me, I was happy with all aspects of my life.
-Once I felt that way the universe sure did pat me on the back for all the hard inner work I did.
-I ended up getting an amazing position at new firm to create success in the future and met the man of my dreams!
-I truly believe we must work on our inner selves and our mental health for the universe then to be able to give us what we are asking for.
-It’s ok to ask for what you want in life, the universe will give it to you, but you must do the work.
-You must be grateful for all you have, and most importantly you must be patient.
-I was never a patient person especially living in New York City where you are always on the go.
-I noticed as soon as I slowed down and started writing and making note of how I wanted my future to look it happened.
-Again, THERAPY doesn’t have to be writing, maybe you like to go to a doctor and sit on their couch, maybe it is going to the gym, maybe (also one of my favorite things) it’s yoga, or walking, or whatever makes you smile on the inside.
-We as humans need this, we need to smile on the inside.
-We need to be aware that life is hard and know we can have an outlet to let go a bit!
-I hope you all can take some time to reflect on this post.
-Let me know what your THERAPY is and don't say you don't need it. ;)
+The 90 days passed, and I read the journal.
+I was not only appalled by how I allowed others to treat me but also by how long I tolerated it.
+At that moment, I realized things had to change, and I would never look back.
+I discovered then that writing was my THERAPY!
+This realization led me to write a book.
+I never imagined I would do something like that, yet there I was, writing my own book!
+The process was incredibly challenging yet very cathartic, serving as my THERAPY.
+For years, I lacked an outlet, keeping everything inside and hoping it would just disappear.
+I think we often wish for that outcome when faced with something bad or difficult.
+I'm sharing this so you can ask yourself, what is your THERAPY?
+What helps you feel better during stressful times?
+What prompts you to improve or eliminate negativity from your life?
+I was amazed that writing turned my life around so positively.
+I say this because I never thought writing would help me.
+When it comes to THERAPY, many people claim, “Oh, I don’t need it, I’m fine.”
+I used to say the same!
+I believe you should try everything and then decide what's best for you.
+Writing gave me a new perspective on life, a different light within me, and I was content with all aspects of my life.
+Once I felt that way, the universe seemed to reward me for all the inner work I had done.
+I landed an amazing position at a new firm to build future success and met the man of my dreams!
+I truly believe we must work on our inner selves and mental health for the universe to provide what we seek.
+It’s okay to ask for what you want in life; the universe will deliver, but you must put in the effort.
+You must appreciate what you have and, most importantly, be patient.
+I was never a patient person, especially living in New York City, where life is always fast-paced.
+I noticed that once I slowed down, started writing, and envisioned my future, it began to manifest.
+Again, THERAPY doesn’t have to be writing; perhaps you prefer seeing a doctor, going to the gym, practicing yoga, walking, or whatever brings you inner joy.
+We need this as humans; we need to smile inwardly.
+We must acknowledge that life is tough and have an outlet to release some of the pressure!
+I hope you all take a moment to reflect on this post.
+Let me know what your THERAPY is, and don't say you don't need it. ;)

 MUCH LOVE